Receipt and Usage of Child Tax Credit Payments Among Low-Income Families: What We Know

 By Natasha Pilkauskas and Patrick Cooney

-- Only 2% of families with children reported not having heard of the CTC in early August.
+- Only 2% of families with children reported not having heard of the CTC in both the August and September surveys.

-- Sixty-five percent of parents reported that they had received the CTC.
-Another 10% reported not getting it themselves but for reasons that do not raise concerns about access (e.g., the other parent claimed it or the credit is pending).
+- Few low-income families (1-2%) opted out of monthly payments, choosing instead to receive the credit as a lump sum in 2022, and approximately 15% of parents reported not getting it themselves but for reasons that do not raise concerns about access (e.g., the other parent claimed it or the credit is pending).

-- Parents with low levels of education and Hispanic families (especially those who are primarily Spanish speakers) are less likely to have filed taxes, less aware of the CTC, and most likely to report not having received the CTC.
+- Parents with lower levels of education and those who are primarily Spanish speakers were most likely to report not having received the July or August payments.

-- The vast majority of respondents who received a CTC payment (96%) said they used the money to help pay for bills and/or other basic living expenses (like rent or food).
-Another 37% said they spent money on child related expenses like school supplies and children’s clothing.
+- The vast majority of respondents who received a CTC payment said they used the money to help pay for bills (75%) and/or other basic living expenses (like rent or food).
+Many reported using the money on child-related expenses like school supplies and children’s clothing.

-- Ninety-three percent of families said the credit was somewhat or very useful in helping them make ends meet and 91% of parents say the CTC should continue post the pandemic.
+- Ninety-four percent of families said the credit was somewhat or very useful in helping them make ends meet, and 92% of parents say the CTC should continue post the pandemic.